 - Mr. Aakar Patel wrote a sarcastic piece in the Times of India blog titles, “Is our revered Netaji the same person who was enamoured by Hitler?”
 Mr. Patel even ridiculed Netaji’s leadership, lack of military training, and how poorly trained INA was.
 According to Aakar Patel, most of the INA was relieved to be captured by the British army.

-Intention of this article is not to question wisdom celebrated writers and their view point.
+Intention of this article is not to question wisdom celebrated writers and their view points.
 I just want to put forward my understanding of Netaji Bose.
 First and foremost thing that Netaji wanted was freedom of India from the British rule.
 He had realised that his ideology of armed struggle was unlikely to gel with the ideology of nonviolence of congress party lead by Gandhi ji.
 So Netaji Bose decided to leave India, declare independence from a foreign soil and raise Indian National Army.
 Who could have Netaji sought help from?
 At the time, the British Empire was ruling almost half the world.
 It was said that “the sun never set on the British Empire!”
 Countries like Australia, Canada among other owed their allegiance to the British royal family.
-Most of the countries in the Europe – France, Italy, Holland, Spain, Portugal, Germany etc, had their colonies in Africa or South America, Asia and even in India.
+Most of the countries in the Europe – France, Italy, Holland, Spain, Portugal, Germany etc, had their colonies in Africa, South America, and Asia including India.
 So Netaji followed the dictum, “my enemies enemy is my best friend,” and sought help from Germany and Japan.
 Infact, he had initially asked help from Russia.
 After being declined, Netaji went to Germany.

 It is true, Germany and Japan had commited horrible atrocities on their own citizens as well as in the territories they occupied.
 Germany sent Jews to concentration camps.
 Japan had treated people of China, Korea and in occupied countries of South East Asia in an abominable manner.
 But were others any different?
 What about treatment of aboriginal people in the US, Canada, and Australia?
 Many were killed mercilessly and later relegated to reserves.
 Americans routinely engaged in slave trade whereby blacks were bought as slaves to work on cotton plantation; and blacks did not have voting right till 1950s.
 Russia, under Josef Stalin, had sent a millions of its own citizens, many were jews, to Gulag in Siberia.
 As many as a million had perished.
 But US and the Britain had no compunction making an alliance with Russia to fight Germany!
 Was status of natives much better in European colonies?
 Did British treat us Indians in a very civilised manner?